Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 BuzzFeed News

-Timely: Although 2025 is far off, Brexit happened fairly recently, and it’s expected to have a worldwide impact.
+Timely: Although 2025 was far off when they sent this push alert, Brexit had happened fairly recently, and it’s expected to have a worldwide impact.

 Personal: The copy references BuzzFeed itself, lending a lighthearted spin to what seems, on closer inspection, to be a doomsday prediction.
 And hey, existential dread feels, well… pretty personal.